Sampson Occom

 Samson Occom (Occum)

-Born in a wigwam on Mohegan land, Samson Occom (1723-1792) was one of the first ordained Christian Indian ministers.
+Born in a wigwam on Mohegan land, Samson Occom (1723-1792) was the first ordained Christian Indian minister in the American colonies.
 Occom's popularity as an eloquent teacher and spiritual leader grew with Indians over a large part of New England.
-To accommodate this interest, he decided to form a New England Christian Indian School.
-The church sent him to England to raise funds, where he collected eleven thousand pounds from wealthy patrons, such as the Earl of Dartmouth and King George.
-When he returned however, he found his family destitute and his school moved to Hanover, New Hampshire, where it became Dartmouth College.
+To accommodate this interest, he decided to form a New England Indian College.
+The church sent him to England to raise funds, where he collected £ 11,000 from wealthy patrons, including the Earl of Dartmouth and King George III.
+When he returned, however, he found his family destitute and his school had moved to Hanover, New Hampshire, where it became Dartmouth College.

 In April of 2022, Dartmouth College agreed to return Occom’s papers to the Mohegan Tribe.
 These papers include some of the earliest examples of written Mohegan Language, an autobiography, letters, and journals.